+135.05.01 The Contractor, by entering into the Contract, agrees to, for the purposes of the Workers Compensation Act and the Regulation, the designation of the Prime Contractor and the Area(s) of Responsibility made by the Ministry pursuant to SS 135.03.01 to SS 135.03.04.

+135.05.02 The Contractor will, prior to commencement of the Work, deliver to the Prime Contractor, in writing:

+a) the name of each of the Qualified Person in connection with the Site, and b) a copy of all Notices of Project.

+135.05.03 The Contractor will, in connection with the Work and the Site:
-- 135.05.01 The Contractor, by entering into the Contract, agrees to, for the purposes of the Workers Compensation Act and the Regulation, the designation of the Prime Contractor and the Area(s) of Responsibility made by the Ministry pursuant to SS 135.03.01 to SS 135.03.04. - 135.05.02 The Contractor will, prior to commencement of the Work, deliver to the Prime Contractor, in writing: - a) the name of each of the Qualified Person in connection with the Site, and - b) a copy of all Notices of Project. - 135.05.03 The Contractor will, in connection with the Work and the Site: - a) observe, abide by and comply with the Workers Compensation Act and the Regulation, - b) deliver all required Notices of Project to the Workers' Compensation Board in accordance with the Workers Compensation Act and the Regulation, - c) prominently post and at all times maintain on the Site all Notices of Project in accordance with the Workers Compensation Act and the Regulation, - d) ensure that the person or persons to be appointed Qualified Person meet the qualifications of a "qualified person" as described in the Workers Compensation Act and the Regulation, - e) designate and at all times maintain not less than one Qualified Person to be responsible for health and safety activities of the Contractor in connection with the Work, including, without limiting the generality of the foregoing, administering the Base Safety Program, as it applies to the Contractor, - f) deliver written notice to the Prime Contractor of any change in the appointed Qualified Person referenced in SS 135.05.02a), - g) participate in the Joint Committee and ensure that the Contractor's Workers attend periodic safety meetings established by the Prime Contractor including the Prime Contractor's site safety orientation, - h) establish and participate in Other Joint Committees and periodic crew safety meetings to inform the workers of any known or reasonably foreseeable risks on the Site and the

-- actions to be taken to eliminate or minimize those risks, and maintain minutes of those meetings, - i) establish and maintain at a location on the Site, or at a location off the Site that is satisfactory to the Prime Contractor, accurate records, including supporting documents, relating to the implementation, operation, and maintenance of the Base Safety Program, and to any other occupational health and safety matters relating to the Work - j) make the Base Safety Program and a copy of the Workers Compensation Act and the Regulation readily available at the Site. - k) provide and maintain the Site in a manner that ensures the health and safety of persons at or near the Site, - I) ensure that the Prime Contractor is given the information known to the Contractor that is necessary to identify and eliminate or control hazards to the health or safety of Workers and Other Persons at the Site, - m) ensure that the Prime Contractor, Workers, Employers and Other Persons are made aware of all known or reasonably foreseeable health and safety hazards to which they are likely to be exposed by the Work on the Site, - n) do everything that is reasonably practicable to establish and maintain a system or process that will ensure compliance with the Workers Compensation Act and the Regulation with respect to the Site, - o) immediately notify the Prime Contractor, Employers, Workers, Suppliers and Subcontractors of the Contractor, and Other Persons of any hazard created by virtue of overlapping or adjoining work activities of 2 (two) or more Employers and ensure that the hazards are addressed throughout the duration of such activities, - p) immediately notify the Prime Contractor and Ministry Representative of the occurrence of any accident that: - (i) resulted in serious injury to or the death of a worker, - (ii) involved a major structural failure or collapse of a building, bridge, tower, crane, hoist, temporary construction support system or excavation, - (iii) involved the major release of a hazardous substance, or - (iv) was an incident required by the Regulation to be reported. - q) comply with any directive related to occupational health and safety matters issued by the Prime Contractor, and - r) Provide to the Prime Contractor: - (i) the name of the person designated to supervise the Contractor's Workers, - (ii) the name of the Qualified Person(s),
+a) observe, abide by and comply with the Workers Compensation Act and the Regulation, b) deliver all required Notices of Project to the Workers' Compensation Board in accordance with the Workers Compensation Act and the Regulation, c) prominently post and at all times maintain on the Site all Notices of Project in accordance with the Workers Compensation Act and the Regulation, d) ensure that the person or persons to be appointed Qualified Person meet the qualifications of a "qualified person" as described in the Workers Compensation Act and the Regulation, e) designate and at all times maintain not less than one Qualified Person to be responsible for health and safety activities of the Contractor in connection with the Work, including, without limiting the generality of the foregoing, administering the Base Safety Program, as it applies to the Contractor, f) deliver written notice to the Prime Contractor of any change in the appointed Qualified Person referenced in SS 135.05.02a), g) participate in the Joint Committee and ensure that the Contractor's Workers attend periodic safety meetings established by the Prime Contractor including the Prime Contractor's site safety orientation , h) establish and participate in Other Joint Committees and periodic crew safety meetings to inform the workers of any known or reasonably foreseeable risks on the Site and the actions to be taken to eliminate or minimize those risks, and maintain minutes of those meetings, i) establish and maintain at a location on the Site, or at a location off the Site that is satisfactory to the Prime Contractor, accurate records, including supporting documents, relating to the implementation, operation, and maintenance of the Base Safety Program, and to any other occupational health and safety matters relating to the Work j) make the Base Safety Program and a copy of the Workers Compensation Act and the Regulation readily available at the Site, k) provide and maintain the Site in a manner that ensures the health and safety of persons at or near the Site, m) ensure that the Prime Contractor, Workers, Employers and Other Persons are made aware of all known or reasonably foreseeable health and safety hazards to which they are likely to be exposed by the Work on the Site, n) do everything that is reasonably practicable to establish and maintain a system or process that will ensure compliance with the Workers Compensation Act and the Regulation with respect to the Site, o) immediately notify the Prime Contractor, Employers, Workers, Suppliers and Subcontractors of the Contractor, and Other Persons of any hazard created by virtue of overlapping or adjoining work activities of 2 (two) or more Employers and ensure that the hazards are addressed throughout the duration of such activities, p) immediately notify the Prime Contractor and Ministry Representative of the occurrence of any accident that: